ClickHouse/clickhouse-docs/docs/en/cloud/security/aws-privatelink.md

 }
 ```

-Please use `endpointServiceId` in the next step.
+Make a note of the `endpointServiceId`, you'll use it in the next step.

 ## Create service endpoint